Bangladesh–Iran relations: Post-revolution Iran

 With the Iranian Revolution in 1979, new dimensions were added to the relationship between the newly proclaimed Islamic Republic of Iran and Bangladesh.
 Relations gradually grew further with Iranian President Hashemi Rafsanjani becoming the first Iranian leader to visit independent Bangladesh in 1995.
 Subsequently, Bangladeshi Prime Minister Sheikh Hasina also visited Iran and held talks with President Mohammed Khatami.
-Iran assisted Bangladesh with relief package after the Cyclone Sidr hit Bangladesh in 2007.

 The government of the Iranian President Mahmoud Ahmadinejad sought to deepen ties between the two states, with Iranian investment in Bangladeshi industry.
 Bangladesh has also supported Iranian nuclear program, saying it is for peaceful purposes.

+Bangladesh voted against the United Nations resolution Situation of Human Rights in the Islamic Republic of Iran on 19 December 2001 raised in response to the Persecution of Baháʼís in Iran.
+Iran assisted Bangladesh with relief package after the Cyclone Sidr hit Bangladesh in 2007.

 Bangladesh and Iran signed a preferential trade accord in July 2006 which removed non-tariff barriers, with a view to eventually establishing a free trade agreement.
 Before the signing of the accord, bilateral trade between the countries amounted to US$100 million annually.

 In mid-2007, the Bangladeshi government requested Iran's help in the construction of a nuclear power plant in Bangladesh, in order to offset the decline in the availability of gas for power generation.
 Bangladeshi Minister of Power, Energy and Natural Resources also requested Iranian assistance for the construction of new oil refineries in Bangladesh.

-Bangladeshi Ministry of Foreign Affairs strongly condemned Israel's military attack on Iran in June 2025, calling it a violation of international law and a threat to global peace, and urged both sides to show restraint.
+Bangladeshi Ministry of Foreign Affairs strongly condemned Israel's military attack on Iran during the 2025 Twelve-Day War, calling it a violation of international law and a threat to global peace, and urged both sides to show restraint.

+At the beginning of the 2026 Iran war, following the Israeli–US joint strikes on Iran on 28 February and Iranian retaliation on the Arab states of the Persian Gulf, the Bangladesh Foreign Ministry issued a statement expressing deep concern over the safety of Bangladeshis in the Middle East, condemning Iran's retaliatory strikes as "violation of sovereignty" of Gulf countries.
+The statement was domestically criticized as "one-sided" for not condemning Israel and the US.
+The following day, the ministry issued another statement expressing "deep sorrow" over the assassination of Ali Khamenei, the Supreme Leader of Iran, by calling it a "violation of international law and norms."